jdegand/link-sharing-app-backend/README.md

 - application-local.properties file with JWT secret
 - Logging / Actuator
 - Exception Handling
-- Orphan image removal -> use `CommandLineRunner` ?
-- Uploaded image filenames need to add timestamp to filename to ensure all filenames are unique
 - UserPrincipalServiceImpl -> necessary?
 - javadoc
 - need to lock down routes in `SecurityConfig`